Gary-Yifan-Zhang/Carla-Simulation-Dataset-Generator/README.md

 - [ ] Multi-radar fusion
 - [ ] Create more complex scenarios using OpenScenario
 - [ ] Migrate to CARLA with UE5
+- [ ] Bugs in 3D bounding boxes of traffic lights

 ---